Matse2005/VSChristmas-Extension/README.md

 This extension contributes the following settings:

-- `VSChristmas.activateStatusBarItem`: Enable/Disable a Christmas button in the right and left corner of your VSCode.
+- `VSChristmas.StatusBarItemLocation`: Display the Christmas button at the location of your choice.
 - `VSChristmas.toggleLargeStatusBarText`: Toggle the text beside the icon for the status bar icon.

 <!-- ## Known Issues